DebadityaPal/dnafrag/README.md

-# dnafrag: oprtimized storage for DNA fragmentation pattern V-plots
+# dnafrag: optimized storage for DNA fragmentation V-plots
 This module provides a compressed datastore for DNA fragmentation pattern V-plots.
 The backend is [tiledb](https://www.tiledb.io), which is a compressed column-oriented embedded database with support for sparse coordinate-format matrices.